CephalofairGames/merc-packs-faq/index.md

 ### ![Silent Knife Icon](/assets/images/04_silent_knife.png) <a name="page_804" class="page-number">8.4</a> Silent Knife

 **Practiced Reflexes (1, bot) - Can I end this move ability on a trap?** Yes.
 Traps are sprung when you enter the hex.
-Because you didn't spring it then, you can occupy the hex with a trap, and it would not spring unless you exited and re-entered the trapped hex.
+Because you didn't spring it then, it will not spring unless you exit and re-enter the trapped hex.

 **Hired Help (9, top) - If I duplicate a monster who can Summon, such as a Cultist or an Ooze, do I also control their summons?** No. In all cases for all classes, when you are controlling a monster, you don’t control their summons.
 Their summons will be enemies to you (and to them).